Inca Trail permits booking process

 How do you obtain permits for the Inca Trail?

-Inca Trail permits cannot be purchased individually.
+You can’t buy an Inca Trail permit alone authorized agencies handle every booking.
 To obtain them, you must go through authorized agencies , which manage official permits and ensure that the entire process is legal and safe.

 Documents required for the permit